Do not regret what you have done.

-Growing up, I participated in football and basketball along with sprinting through track and field.
-Though I had some success, I got injured often.
+Growing up, I played football and basketball along with sprinting through track and field.
+Though I had success, I got injured often.
 My shoulders dislocated more than several times.

 During football in my freshman year of high school, I tore my ACL.
 I quickly had my knee rebuilt and started physical therapy.
 I assumed a speedy recovery.

 I never returned, having problems with my surgery, developing pain along with a lack of strength.
 I felt frustrated throughout the rest of high school, withdrawing from most activities.